luncheon/isaaccss/README.md

   minify: true,
   plugins: [
     isaaccss({
+      // Required output method.
+Can be a function that takes CSS string.
+      output: { filename: "dist/index.css", append: true },

       // Optional filename filter.
 Default is following.
       filter: /\.[cm][jt]x?$/,

-      // Required output method.
-Can be a function that takes CSS string.
-      output: { filename: "dist/index.css", append: true },
+      // Optional isaaccss config.
+      config: {
+        // Default is `defaultReplacements`.
+But if specified, it will be overwritten.
+        // If you want to extend the default, use `mergeReplacements()`.
+        replacements: mergeReplacements(defaultReplacements, {
+          // Custom replacements
+        }),
+      },
     }),
   ],
 });